galaxyproject/galaxy-hub/src/community/steering/index.md

 Please contact the committee member leading the project if you would like to learn more about participating in their work.

 * Membership - Dan Blankenberg
-* Correcting misconceptions - Hans-Rudolph Hotz
+* Correcting misconceptions - Hans-Rudolf Hotz
 * Propeller onboarding cookbook - Anne Fouilloux
 * Global Science - Andrew Lonie